avocado-framework/avocado/docs/source/Replay.rst

      TESTS TIME : 0.01 s
      JOB HTML   : $HOME/avocado/job-results/job-2016-01-11T16.18-55a0d10/html/results.html

-The replay feature will retrieve the original job urls, the multiplex tree and the configuration.
+The replay feature will retrieve the original test references, the multiplex tree and the configuration.
 Let's see another example, now using multiplex file::